 While cloud computing

 Unlike traditional cloud architecture that follows a centralized process, Edge computing decentralizes most of the processes by pushing it out to the edge devices and closer to the end user.
 Since storage capacity and processing power are decentralized, it would provide precise results for IoT deployments.
-Making it easier to operate and manage IoT devices, edge computing ensure low-latency access, reduced bandwidth consumption, offline availability and local Machine learning (ML) inference.
+Making it easier to operate and manage IoT devices, edge computing ensures low-latency access, reduced bandwidth consumption, offline availability and local Machine learning (ML) inference.

 Low latency and faster real-time analysis of edge computing have a number of applications across various sectors such as automotive, consumer electronics, energy, health care and more.
-Autonomous vehicles is a strong use case in point, where data need to be collected from surrounding environment and cloud to make decisions quickly and safely.
+Autonomous vehicles are a strong use case in point, where data needs to be collected from the surrounding environment and cloud to make decisions quickly and safely.
 Patterns in sensor data should be detected, stored and transferred quickly to aid real-time decisions at local nodes.
 Decentralized architecture of edge computing negates the latency in communication of critical data thereby ensuring safety.

 According to CB Insights Market Sizing tool, the global edge computing market is estimated to reach $6.72B by 2022.
 As more and more connected devices emerge into the world, tech giants are heavily investing in a sophisticated edge computing strategy.
-Up until now, Amazon, Microsoft and Google has forayed into Edge computing.
+Up until now, Amazon, Microsoft and Google have forayed into Edge computing.
 Amazon was ahead in the emerging tech space by launching its edge platform- AWS Greengrass in 2017,while Microsoft jumped on the bandwagon with its Azure IoT Edge solution last year.
 Google also joined the race by rolling out two new products - an integrated software (Cloud IoT Edge) and custom hardware stack (Edge TPU) in order to leverage data directly at the edge.

 To sum it up, we can say that Edge computing is not here to replace cloud computing, but to complement it.
 Since edge computing technology is still in its infancy, challenges are likely to rise.
 But with the increasing demand for edge devices and applications, there will be more opportunities for enterprises to test and deploy this technology across various verticals.